Scarabaeus1031/NEXAH/FRAMEWORK/README.md

 • model system energy landscapes
 • compute safe navigation trajectories
 • perform coherence-guided triple spiral coupling with Elastic Dual Lock
+• map all structures into a unified 3D Root Cube reference frame with Root Bridge

-These capabilities form a complete pipeline for **system stability analysis and navigation in complex dynamic environments**.
+These capabilities form a complete pipeline for **system stability analysis and 3D navigation in complex dynamic environments**.

 ---

 # Development Stage

-The framework has reached the stage of a **functional core architecture**.
+The framework has reached the stage of a **functional core architecture** with full 3D geometric navigation.

 Future development will focus on advanced navigation strategies, probabilistic cascade modeling, large-scale system datasets, interactive system explorers and real-world system integrations.